 The Gambia made considerable strides in reducing the gender enrollment gap since implementing the scholarship program.
-Figure 3 shows Ministry of Education data on the female enrollment percentage over time for each grade.
-Two key facts are apparent from the figure.
-First, the female enrollment percentage increased over time for all grades.
-Second, females comprise a lower share of enrollment as grade level increases (with only a few exceptions).
-Females will therefore be under-represented among test-takers relative to their enrollment shares in their corresponding schools.
+Figure 3 shows Ministry of Education data on enrollment in Grades 7-12, aggregated across all public schools in Regions 2-6.14 Panels (a)-(b) rescale time so that t = 0 corresponds to the first year of program receipt.
+Panel (a) shows that female enrollment increased relative to the pre-treatment trend after introduction of the program, while male enrollment fell.
+Panel (b) shows the resulting increase in the female enrollment share.
+This is first-order evidence of the program's effect on enrollment, consistent with Gajigo (2012).
+Panel (c), which uses calendar time and disaggregates the data by grade, shows that the female enrollment percentage increased over time for all grades.
+It also shows that females comprise a lower share of enrollment as grade level increases (with only a few exceptions), meaning that females will be under-represented among test-takers relative to their enrollment shares in their corresponding schools.15